abusedev/crawler/README.md

   </a>
   <h3 align="center">methane.wtf crawler</h3>
   <p align="center">
-    This is a web crawler that can detect links on a website, at the end it will list all links on the site and how many times that link is linked to in total.
+    This is a web crawler that uses HTML parsing to detect links on a website, at the end it will list all links on the site and how many times that link is linked to in total.
   </p>
 </div>